Silver Linings in Dark Places

 Excerpted with permission from Hope When Life Unravels by Adam Dooley, copyright Adam B. Dooley.

 Your pain has purpose.
 It has meaning.
 It’s not just random and it isn’t unknown to God, nor unseen by Him.
 God loves His children more than we could possibly comprehend.
 In the darkness of pain, look for the silver linings and thank the Lord!
-Come share your thoughts with us on our blog.
+Come share your thoughts with us.
 We want to hear from you! ~ Devotionals Daily